 There will be 6.4 billion connected devices in use worldwide by the end of 2016, and that number is expected to grow nearly three times by 2020.
 While the proliferation of these devices opens floodgates of information that companies can use to deliver better experiences to their customers, it also creates a huge challenge – data security.

-According to a study conducted by HP, 70% of IOT (Internet of Things) devices are unprotected and vulnerable.
-MySpace, Anthem, JP Morgan Chase, Yahoo, eBay, Adobe – all these big companies and many more like them have suffered from massive data security breach in the recent years.
+According to a study conducted by HP, 70% of IoT (Internet of Things) devices are unprotected and vulnerable.
+MySpace, Anthem, JP Morgan Chase, Yahoo, eBay, Adobe – all these big companies and many more like them have suffered from a massive data security breach in recent years.